 So, what exactly goes wrong in these situations?

-Because the thing is: Straight men and women are going to find people of the opposite gender attractive and want to let them know that.
+Because the thing is: Men and women who find people of the other gender attractive may want to let them know that.
 And that’s fine.
 In fact, a lot of us love getting compliments.

 But it’s the intent behind the compliment that can be problematic.

 And I’m not saying that male sexuality and male sexual desires are wrong, even though people tend to think that feminists believe that.